studywysc/studywysc.github.io/docs/_docs/bots.md

 ---
 layout: jtdocs
 title:  "Bots"
-summary: "The Wysc experience is powered by public bots that help provide services with a simple command!"
+summary: "Discord bots are powerful automation friends that can provide information back to you after entering a command."
 redirect_from:
   - docs/discord/bots
   - bots